Content Map Terms

 BC Specific Information Message

 Hearing loss is the reduced ability to hear sounds.
 It can occur at any age and can be a gradual or sudden loss.
-Hearing loss can have many causes.
-The part of the ear involved determines the type of hearing loss.
 Depending on the cause, hearing loss can be mild or severe, temporary or permanent.
-For more information on hearing loss, see HealthLinkBC File #71a Hearing Loss in Children, and HealthLinkBC File #71c Hearing Loss in Adults.
-For more information on hearing tests for infants and children, see HealthLinkBC File #71b Hearing Tests for Infants and Children.
+For more information on hearing loss, visit HealthLinkBC File #71a Hearing loss in children, and HealthLinkBC File #71c Hearing loss in adults.
+For more information on hearing tests for infants and children, visit HealthLinkBC File #71b Hearing Tests for Infants and Children.

-If you or your child is experiencing hearing loss symptoms or have questions about hearing loss, you can call 8-1-1 to speak with a registered nurse for advice anytime of the day or night, any day of the year.
+If you or your child is experiencing hearing loss symptoms or have questions about hearing loss, you can call 8-1-1 to speak with a registered nurse.

 Overview